UPDATED: 10:55 a.m. ET, Sept. 11, 2021 —

 The Bayonne, New Jersey, native worked at Bank of America on Sept.
 11, 2001, when terrorists attacked the Twin Towers, where she worked on the 81st floor of Tower One.
 She managed to escape just minutes after the buildings collapsed, emerging covered in dust and powdered concrete.
 She was brought to safety in a lobby nearby.
 AFP photographer Stan Honda snapped a photo of Borders, who became known “The Dust Lady” before her true identity was confirmed.
 Her image served as a stark reminder of a day that shifted the trajectory of an entire country.

-Please let us know in comments the names of other heroes.
+Please let us know in the comments the names of other heroes.
 Never forget.